sarashs/home_stock_monitoring/README.md

 ├── dashboard/
 │   └── dashboard_app.py      # Dash application for the dashboard
 │
+├── test.py                   # tests most of the modules and the database handler functions │
 └── run.py                    # main script to run the entire pipeline
 ```